Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 • Most recent quarterly statement for 401(k) showing the vested balance

-Tip: Closely monitor your spending when you start the home buying process.
+Closely monitor your spending when you start the home buying process.
 Lenders check your account balances when you submit your initial paperwork for a loan.
 They’ll check them again before you close.

-4. Sketch out home-related expenses.
+Sketch out home-related expenses.

-There are two types of expenses to think about when you’re house hunting:
+There are two types of expenses to think about when you’re house hunting: one-time expenses and ongoing expenses.

+One-time expenses can quickly add up.
 If you’ve been a renter, chances are you don’t have some of the necessary tools that you need, like a lawnmower.
 If you’re moving from a small home to a big home, you may need more furniture.
-Those things can add up.
+There may also be one-time costs associated with a home purchase, such as an inspection.

-Some expenses such as homeowners' insurance may be obvious.
+Some ongoing expenses such as homeowners' insurance may be obvious.
 Others, not so much.
 For example, will your utility costs take a big jump if your next home is significantly larger?

-5. Negotiate and note the details.
+Negotiate and note the details.

 Carefully review the deed and title on any purchase to ensure ownership is clearly outlined.